vparfonov/observability-data-model/cluster-logging.md

 * `all` is a field that is present on all logs
 * `container` is a field that is present on Kubernetes Container logs (both application and infrastructure)
-* `audit` is a field that is present on Kubernetes and OpenShift API and OVN Logs
+* `audit` is a field that is present on Kubernetes and OpenShift API
 * `auditd` is a field that is present on Node auditd logs
 * `journal` is a field that is present on Node journal logs
+* `ovn log` is field that is present on OVN Logs

 | Name |  Applicable Sources | Comment |
 | :--- | :------------------ | :------ |